-The current award selection was made by an independent jury: documentary filmmaker and festival programmer Vivian Belik, recent A&E Short Filmmakers award winner John Ainslie and TV writer Karen McClellan.
+The award selection was made by an independent jury: content creator Lora Campbell, previous A&E Short Filmmakers Award winner Kyle McDougall and filmmaker Anand Ramayya.

 About the jury

-The NSI Online Short Film Festival is made possible through the support of Festival Partner Telefilm Canada; Supporting Sponsors Corus Entertainment, Blue Ant Media and Breakthrough Entertainment Award Sponsor A&E Television Networks; and Industry Partner the Academy of Canadian Cinema and Television.
+The NSI Online Short Film Festival was made possible through the support of Festival Partner Telefilm Canada; Supporting Sponsors Corus Entertainment, CBC Gem, Super Channel; Award Sponsor A&E Television Networks; and Industry Partner the Academy of Canadian Cinema and Television.